syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/configure-to-download-syncfusion-java-packages-from-apache-maven.md

 {% endtabs %}

-The following command shows how to refer to the Syncfusion<sup style="font-size:70%">&reg;</sup> package, which needs to be used in your project as the dependency.
+The following snippet shows how to add the Syncfusion<sup style="font-size:70%">&reg;</sup> package, which needs to be used in your project as the dependency in the `pom.xml` file.

 {% tabs %}